rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 - high-abstract regions where the first structure exists but the local geometry remains thin
 - cross-domain regions whose first formal examples exist but are not yet broad enough to count as deep coverage

-These should be treated as **open thickening zones**, not as failures of the atlas.
+These should be treated as **open thickening zones**, not as failures of the Atlas.

 ---

 ### 5.4 Controlled bridge regions

-The atlas now supports the first real bridge beyond narrow AI-only reading.
+The Atlas now supports the first real bridge beyond narrow AI-only reading.

 That bridge is important, but it must remain controlled.